bitrix24/b24restdocs/api-reference/chat-bots/messages/imbot-message-update.md

 - edits needed for writing standards
 - parameter types are not specified
-- examples are missing for some parameters in the table
+- not all parameters have examples in the table
-- examples are absent
+- examples are missing
 - response in case of success is missing
 - response in case of error is missing
 - links to pages that have not yet been created are not specified